On the homotopy decomposition for the quotient of a moment-angle complex and its applications: Introduction

 \section{Introduction}

 Geometry and topology of moment-angle complexes and manifolds, and of quasitoric manifolds and small covers introduced in the seminal paper~\cite{da-ja-91} is one of key points of study in toric topology.
-The class of partial quotients is a wide family of topological spaces arising in toric topology, which includes all moment-angle complexes on one side, and on other side, all quasitoric manifolds and small covers.
+All moment-angle complexes on one side, and on other side, all quasitoric manifolds and small covers belong to the class of partial quotients being a wide family of topological spaces arising in toric topology.
 The term ``partial quotient'' was introduced in~\cite{bu-pa-02} for the quotient space of the complex moment-angle complex $\zk=(D^2,S^1)^K$ by any freely acting \textit{subtorus} in $T^m=(S^1)^m$, where $K$ is a simplicial complex on the vertex set $[m]=\{1,2,\ldots,m\}$.
 Note that in~\cite{fr-21} the quotient of the complex moment-angle complex $\zk$ by an arbitrary closed \textit{subgroup} (that is, a quasitorus) in $T^m$ acting freely on $\zk$ was called a partial quotient.
 In this paper a \textit{partial quotient} of the (real or complex, respectively) moment-angle complex $(D^d,S^{d-1})^K$, $d=1,2$, is the corresponding quotient by the action of any freely acting closed subgroup $H_d$ from $(G_d)^m$, where $G_1:=\Z/2\Z$ and $G_2:=S^1$ (see \cite{da-ja-91}).

 The notion of a \textit{polyhedral product} introduced in \cite{BBCG} is an instance of a colimit for a certain diagram of topological spaces over a small category $\cat K$.
-The categorical approach to polyhedral products \cite{pa-ra-08} includes the homotopy equivalence of any moment-angle complex \cite{no-ra-05} and of any quasitoric manifold \cite{we-zi-zi-99} to the homotopy colimits of toric diagrams in the terminology of \cite{we-zi-zi-99}.
+The categorical approach to polyhedral products \cite{pa-ra-08} includes the homotopy equivalence of any moment-angle complex \cite{no-ra-05} and of any quasitoric manifold \cite{we-zi-zi-99} to the homotopy colimits of toric diagrams in the terminology of \cite{we-zi-zi-99}, as well as of general partial quotients \cite{fr-10}.
 This elegant approach has several applications.
 For example, it implies that any quasitoric manifold is a rationally formal space~\cite{pa-ra-08} and that any complex Davis-Januszkiewicz space is formal \cite{no-ra-05}.